-In the 7 years that the Service Hero CSI has been measuring satisfaction, it has collected scores on a number of factors: the eight service dimensions in terms of expectations, satisfaction and gaps, customer demographic profiles, loyalty, industry categories, and changes over time.
+Since the Service Hero CSI has been measuring satisfaction, it has collected scores on a number of factors: the eight service dimensions in terms of expectations, satisfaction and gaps, customer demographic profiles, loyalty, industry categories, and changes over time.
 A review of the data allows us to understand which factors improve satisfaction and which impede it.